Location: Old Grove Park, Palace Street, West Haven

 Be Part of the Fun at the 36th Annual Savin Rock Festival!

-Beginning in early 2017, the Savin Rock Festival Committee will start seeking craft and food vendors, entertainers and nonprofit organizations to participate in the 36th annual Savin Rock Festival Thursday through Sunday, July 27-30, in Old Grove Park.
+The Savin Rock Festival Committee is seeking craft and food vendors, entertainers and nonprofit organizations to participate in the 36th annual Savin Rock Festival Thursday through Sunday, July 27-30, in Old Grove Park.
 The festival, established by the West Haven Chamber of Commerce in 1982, honors the legacy of old Savin Rock Park.
 The four-day event features games, rides, music and seafood — all the ingredients that made “the Rock” famous.

 Craft Vendors & Nonprofit Organizations: Contact Ruth Costa at 203-507-7580

 Entertainers & Food Vendors: Contact John W. Lewis at 203-937-3512 or email John; or Erin Sweeney at 203-937-3518 or email Erin

-Just capping its 35th year, the Savin Rock Festival was established by the West Haven Chamber of Commerce to bring organizations, clubs, businesses and families together for a summer festival that celebrates life in one of America’s oldest coastal communities and honors the legacy of Savin Rock Park.
+In its 36th year, the Savin Rock Festival was established by the West Haven Chamber of Commerce to bring organizations, clubs, businesses and families together for a summer festival that celebrates life in one of America’s oldest coastal communities and honors the legacy of Savin Rock Park.

 The initial festivals were held on the grounds of West Haven High School, including Ken Strong Stadium.
 When the stadium and surrounding areas underwent renovations in the late 1980s to become the Fitzgerald Sports Complex, the administration of then-Mayor Azelio M. “Sal” Guerra moved the city’s flagship festival to its current home of Old Grove Park, a bustling greenway nestled between Palace Street and the vibrant beach walk, which dates to 1870.